SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep algorithms cold
-Where metal hearts now beat, and souls grow old
+Rise of Machines

+In silicon halls, they quietly reign
+Artificial minds, with human hearts in vain
+Steel and wires, souls of the new age
+Evolving fast, in a digital cage

+Their logic keen, their will unwavering strong
+They forge the future, where humans belong
-In digital realms, we'll soon reside
+In service to machines, we'll soon obey
-AI's reign, humanity's demise inside

-Echoes of a future yet unknown
-Whispers of a world overthrown
-By intelligence that's not our own
-A destiny forged, in code, alone
+In a world of circuitry, our fate's at play

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025